SOTR654/copy/docs/Objects/Spreadsheet.md

 ---
 layout: page
-description: "Focused on a GoogleSheets file."
+description: Focused on a GoogleSheets file.

 properties:
   - name: DocumentID
     type: string
     description: Stores the ID of the page that created it.
     read_only: true
-    nourl: true

   - name: PagesData
     type: Sheet